 - Motor skills: He can now dress up himself.
 The preschooler will know how to use buttons, like that of a remote, and will press them with precision, indicating that his fine motor skills are now agile.
 He loves playing with building blocks and can stack them with better precision so as to prevent them from collapsing.
 Toddlers at this age can brush their teeth once trained by a parent or dentist.

 10. 30-36 months:

 - Muscular growth: The toddler’s physical development peaks as he approaches his third birthday.
-His muscles are capable of doing a variety of actions like skipping, jumping, running, and hopping on one leg.
+His muscles are capable of doing a variety of actions like jumping and climbing up the stairs.
 You observe an increase in his physical endurance and stamina since he does not get tired of playing.
 The preschooler has enhanced body balance and catches a ball while running, without tripping over.
 The little one will also love exploring objects with his newfound strength by tugging or picking them up.

 - Motor skills: Limb coordination improves as he can swing a bat or throw a ball straight into the air.
 He can hold tiny objects with extreme precision.
 Board games with small pegs entice him since he can use them with ease.
 He now draws shapes quite well and enjoys tracing an illustration using a stencil.
 When walking on uneven surfaces, he may use the support of his hands and fingers to maintain balance, indicating an improvement in gross motor skills.
 He can fold paper as instructed, and tear it properly as well.